oblivia-simplex/campaign_logs/posts/Nyf_Ovashill_backstory.md

 1. Not, of course, Earth's
-[Lily Tomlin](https://en.wikipedia.org/wiki/Lily_Tomlin), of whom Nyf has no knowledge (being, as she is, a resident of Khorvaire), but the celebrated bard of Thrane, who, through a coincidence of which no-one in Eberron is aware, is _also_ named Lily Tomlin, and, through an even more astonishing coincidence, bears a striking resemblance to her namesake on Earth.
+[Lily Tomlin](https://en.wikipedia.org/wiki/Lily_Tomlin), of whom Nyf has no knowledge (being, as she is, a resident of Khorvaire), but the celebrated bard of Thrane, who, through a coincidence unknown to the people of Eberron, is _also_ named Lily Tomlin, and, through an even more astonishing coincidence, bears a striking resemblance to her namesake on Earth.